 PPC campaigns are a quick and easy way to draw interest.
 Your campaigns must be unique and catchy.
 To create these types of campaigns, you should use Google Adwords or some other PPC network that will help you get the ads set up and be able to track your lead generation and conversions.

 Your ad sizes matter.
-Using a variety of banner ad sizes will give your campaigns variety and attract different audience.
+Using a variety of banner ad sizes will give your campaigns variety and attract a different audience.

 Key things to remember: